Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/introduction.md

 6. **Financial Education**: Instructors and students studying algorithmic trading and machine learning applications in finance.

-By serving these diverse user groups, ReinforceStrategyCreatorV2 aims to bridge the gap between cutting-edge reinforcement learning research and practical financial strategy development, providing the tools necessary to develop, test, and deploy sophisticated trading strategies in a controlled environment.
+By serving these diverse user groups, ReinforceStrategyCreatorV2 aims to bridge the gap between cutting-edge reinforcement learning research and practical financial strategy development, providing the tools necessary to develop, test, and deploy sophisticated trading strategies in a **controlled, simulated paper trading environment**.
+Future work will focus on enabling live brokerage integration.